-Footwell lighting\
+Footwell lighting

 The lights in the footwell area below the dash (driver and front passenger sides) will switch on when the doors are opened and will decrease in intensity while driving.
-The intensity of these lights can be adjusted using the radio menu (see Easy Connect > Light Settings > Interior lighting >>> page 80).
+This intensity can be changed through the infotainment system menu (key => SETTINGS > Lighting > Interior lighting >>> page 80).

-Ambient light\
+Ambient light